 Instead, the course pushes students to view writing as dynamic and problem-based.
 In this class, students participate in writing activities that call upon them to think about and place themselves in realistic rhetorical situations.
 Their writing becomes dynamic by actively responding to practical situations common to academic communities and engaging with those communities.
 They are encouraged to view their writing, and themselves as writers, as works in progress.
 This course is more than a series of essays for grades; it is a progression of encounters with rhetorical situations and genres that prepares students to be effective writers and communicators in college and in their professional lives after college.

 This site is designed for Section 050 of English 105 for the spring 2020 semester, taught by Paul Blom at UNC-Chapel Hill.
 The site is intended to showcase students’ final drafts of each of their unit projects from across the semester.
 Additionally, one student will post to our course blog each week, reflecting on the week’s material and work.
-Please explore the site, visit the course’s online syllabus or download the course syllabus, subscribe to the blog, read about the students, and contact me if you have additional questions.
+Please explore the site, visit the course’s online syllabus or download the course syllabus, read about the students, and contact me if you have additional questions.

 To see the students’ work in a specific unit/discipline (Natural Sciences, Social Sciences, or Humanities), choose the appropriate category in the “Categories” drop-down menu or visit that particular page on the site.

 For other information, you are also encouraged to view the Course Blog Post Assignment Prompt or the extra credit assignment prompt on Writing in Business.

 Thank you for your time and consideration!